igomezv/nnogada/README.md

 --------------------

-**neurapprox** is a Python package that generates neural network approximations for analytical functions, or functions intrinsic to datasets.
+**neurapprox** is a Python package that generates neural network approximations for analytical functions, or functions intrinsic to datase.
+The hyperparameters tunning are made with genetic algorithms.